jlgingrich/507challenge/README.md

  └─ permission.yml
 ```

 You can now start the server from that directory with `mcdreforged`.

-## Dependencies:
-- [mcdreforged >=2.0.0-alpha.1](https://github.com/Fallen-Breath/MCDReforged): Install with `pip install mcdreforged`
-- [Minecraft Java Edition 20w14∞](https://minecraft.fandom.com/wiki/Java_Edition_20w14%E2%88%9E) dedicated server `.JAR`.
-I don't have a link, as this needs to be downloaded via a Minecraft client from Mojang's servers.
+Have fun!